 Digital services in the financial sector are slowly expanding.
 The Covid-19 pandemic has added momentum to them.
 Private banks have scaled up their digital services during the pandemic.
-As part of digitization, each bank has to launch e-KYC system by December 2020.
-The first three quarters of 2020 saw U$ 65 Bn+ transaction with 72% of the market dominated by mobile banking.
-With 96Mn Registered users and U$ 202Mn daily MFS transactions, digital transactions will unlock the digital commerce industry’s potentials.
+As part of digitization, each bank has to launch an e-KYC system by December 2020.
+The first three quarters of 2020 saw U$ 65 Bn+ transactions with 72% of the market dominated by mobile banking.
+With 96Mn Registered users and U$ 202Mn daily MFS transactions, digital transactions will unlock the digital commerce industry’s potential.

 All online-based platforms that mainly retail everyday essentials have experienced remarkable business growth during the pandemic, shooting the eCommerce market (including f-commerce) at a steady pace to U$ 2.1Bn in 2020.
 The sector has connected 1,200 e-commerce companies, 60,000 SMEs (35,000 individuals; 25,000 enterprises), among which are 2,000 web-based and 50,000 active f-commerce merchants.
 In the next five years, the country’s e-commerce sector can create around five lakh jobs and holds the potential to be a key driving force of the economy.

 The COVID-19 pandemic has undeniably altered consumer buying behavior, wherein traditional retailing has taken a back seat.
-An exemplar shift towards a more digitized world is evident, with prompted changes in spending habits are likely to have long-term ramifications.
-High priority sectors poised for growth and digital transformation in the coming decade show early promises, including Pharmaceuticals, Agriculture, ICT/ITES, Logistics, and Digital Financial Services.
+An exemplar shift towards a more digitized world is evident, with prompted changes in spending habits likely to have long-term ramifications.
+High-priority sectors poised for growth and digital transformation in the coming decade show early promises, including Pharmaceuticals, Agriculture, ICT/ITES, Logistics, and Digital Financial Services.

 1. Bijon Islam, CEO, LightCastle Partners

-2. Mehad ul Haque, Project Manager and Senior Business Consultant, LightCastle Partners
+2. Mehad ul Haque, Senior Business Consultant & Project Manager, LightCastle Partners

-3. Silvia Rozario, Project Manager and Senior Business Consultant, LightCastle Partners
+3. Silvia Rozario, Senior Business Consultant & Project Manager, LightCastle Partners